liyanage/xcode-text-macros/README.md

 ### Declarations

 Inserts `@property` declarations.
+If you assign a keyboard shortcut, it should be assigned to the “retain” variant.
 Cycles through three variants with the `retain`, `assign` and `copy` attributes.
 The selection ends up in the type and name part.
 Tip: copy/paste the property’s instance variable declaration and paste it where you want the